What is Ben Savage's net worth and salary?

-Ben Savage net worth and salary: Ben Savage is an American actor who has a net worth of $8 million.
-Savage is probably best known for playing the lead role of Cory Matthews in the ABC sitcom "Boy Meets World," which ran from 1993 to 2000.
+Ben Savage is an American actor who has a net worth of $8 million.
+Ben Savage is probably best known for playing the lead role of Cory Matthews in the ABC sitcom "Boy Meets World," which ran from 1993 to 2000.
 He later reprised his original role in the Disney Channel spinoff, "Girl Meets World."
 Ben is the younger brother of actor and director Fred Savage.

 While Savage had been booking major speaking roles on television series since 1988, it wasn't until his lead role in "Boy Meets World" that he truly started to achieve stardom.
 Playing the character of Cory Mattews from 1993 until 2003, Ben became one of the most recognizable faces on television.